MacSwac/macswac.github.io/_series/03_36comic.md

 ---

 # 36 comic views of Tokyo
+Since these prints are not numbered through, the ordering is somewhat arbitrary.
+I found one source online with all of the prints bound in an album that looks somewhat original and decided to use that ordering.
+However, there is no good evidence that that is the "correct" ordering if there ever was one.
+I have also not found a title page print.
 <table style="width:100%; border-collapse:collapse;">

 {% assign prints = site.Ikkei | where: "series", "01_36comicTokyo" %}